ptahproject/ptah/docs/views.rst

         permission = ptah_cms.View,
         template = memphis.view.template('ptah_app:templates/page.pt'))

+NOTE: The layout '' means default.
+You can also pass None which means no layout.
+If you want to return a file from a view (you dont need a layout).

 So if you render this view::
     >>> from pyramid.requests import Request
     >>> from ptah_cms import Factories